shreyaskn72/Blog_App/README.md

 # Blog_App

+- The microblog is created.

+- You can add your blog with details like topic, subtopic, author and content.

-- original frontend template is taken from https://startbootstrap.com/themes/clean-blog/
+- original frontend template is taken from https://startbootstrap.com/themes/clean-blog/.
+Only required files are taken.
+Html files as modified as per backend code.

-- I have written the python backend code in app.py file.

-- I have also modified the html files as per my backend code.
-I have taken few files for images, styling.

-- The flask webframe work is used with sqlite3 database.

-- The ORM used is sqlalchemy.
+- Python backend code is written in app.py file.
+The flask webframe work is used with sqlite3 database.
+The ORM used is SQLAlchemy.